H-1B Responsibilities Overview

-**USCIS fees subject to change** Contact International Scholar Services for current fees.
+**USCIS fees subject to change** Contact International Services for current fees.

 Departments must also remember

-- Some changes require that International Scholar Services file an amended H-1B petition with the USCIS and, if so, the department is responsible for the fees associated with this filing.
+- Some changes require that International Scholar Services file an amended H-1B petition with USCIS and if so, the department is responsible for the fees associated with this filing.

-- The department must notify International Scholar Servicesif an employee will be transferring to a new department at UTSA, even if the job title and job duties will not change significantly.
+- The department must notify International Services if an employee will be transferring to a new department at UTSA, even if the job title and job duties will not change significantly.